It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Banking Systems

-Italy has a well-developed banking and credit system with many correspondent U.S. banks.
+AnchorAnchorItaly has a well-developed banking and credit system with many correspondent U.S. banks.
 Italian banks are subject to close government supervision, and the Bank of Italy (BOI, Italy’s central bank) must authorize the establishment of any new bank.
-The European Central Bank (ECB) has primary supervisory responsibility for 11 banking groups in Italy deemed “significant banks.”
+The European Central Bank (ECB) has primary supervisory responsibility for 12 banking groups in Italy deemed “significant banks.”

 Italy’s banking sector has undergone significant consolidation since the mid-nineties, decreasing from about 1,000 banks through mergers, takeovers or asset transfers, liquidations, or the conversion of a bank into a financial company, which involved 60% of total Italian banking assets.
 The government is taking steps to encourage the consolidation process to continue to boost the international competitiveness of the Italian banking sector.

 Banks in Italy that have the authority to participate in foreign exchange usually have a U.S. correspondent.
-Foreign currency transfers and foreign exchange transactions must be channeled via authorized intermediaries (such as the Bank of Italy).
+Foreign-currency transfers and foreign-exchange transactions must be channeled via authorized intermediaries (such as the Bank of Italy).
 Larger Italian banks usually have branches in one or more U.S. cities.

 The Bank of Italy follows euro notes issues, performs credit, financial, and market supervision, and regulates bank mergers.
 The Bank of Italy Governor’s term is for six years in line with ECB standards, and the Governor is limited to two terms in office.
 Banking-competition oversight responsibilities are divided between the Bank of Italy and the Italian Competition Authority.
-CONSOB, the government authority that regulates the Italian securities market, holds authority to raid firms suspected of securities violations and to impound evidence.
+CONSOB, the government authority that regulates the Italian securities market, hass authority to raid firms suspected of securities violations and to impound evidence.

-Per EU directives, Italy has no foreign exchange controls.
+Per EU directives, Italy has no foreign-exchange controls.
 There are no restrictions on currency transfers; there are only reporting requirements.
-Banks are required to report any transaction over €1,000 due to money laundering and terrorism financing concerns.
+Banks are required to report any transaction over €10,000.
 Profits, payments, and currency transfers may be freely repatriated.
-Residents and non-residents may hold foreign exchange accounts.
-The limit on cash payments for goods or services is €1,999 for a single transaction.
+Residents and non-residents may hold foreign-exchange accounts.
+The limit on cash payments for goods or services is €5,000 for a single transaction.
 Payments above this amount must be made electronically.
-Enforcement remains uneven and this rule exempts e-money services, banks and other financial institutions, but not payment service companies.
-Cash deposits of €10,000 and above in banks and other financial institutions may be signaled to the tax authorities who may decide to audit.

 Italy is a member of the European Monetary Union (EMU), with the euro as its official currency.
 Exchange rates are floating.